Jen Ryland Reviews

 Can’t get enough of forensics and police or FBI procedurals?
 Here’s a list of YA Mystery Books that feature a lot of science in their crime solving!

-None Shall Sleep by Ellie Marney (2020) – LOVED this YA serial killer book set in the 80s.
+LOVED this YA serial killer book set in the 80s.

-Despite Travis’s objections, Emma becomes the conduit between Simon and the FBI team.
+Working against the clock, they must turn to one of the country’s most notorious incarcerated murderers for help: teenage sociopath Simon Gutmunsson.
 But while Simon seems to be giving them the information they need to save lives, he’s an expert manipulator playing a very long game…and he has his sights set on Emma.

 You can read my review here.
 If you loved Silence of the Lambs or Mindhunter, I HIGHLY recommend this one!